dailybruin/the-stack/_posts/2016-12-19-course-catalog.md

 **A Language Model**

 A landmark achievement in natural language processing is the [word2vec](https://www.tensorflow.org/tutorials/word2vec) model, which infers the meaning of words by looking at where they are used.
-For example, by observing how "king" and "queen" are often surrounded by similar words (think "castle" or "govern"), the model guesses that they refer the same concept (ie. the head of a monarchy).
-The model also learns that they differ in gender by observing how "queen" is used with female pronouns while "king" is used with male pronouns.
+For example, by observing how "king" and "queen" are often surrounded by the same words (think "castle" or "govern"), the model guesses that they refer the same concept (ie. head of monarchy).
+The model also learns that they differ in gender by noting how they are used with different gender pronouns.

 To learn semantic meanings, word2vec trains a two-layer neural network to predict which word is used given its surrounding words.
 However, the predictive task is tangential, and researchers are instead interested in the by-product – how each word contributes to the predictive task (ie. the word vectors).
 By comparing word vectors, we can then examine the relations between words.